philipsdyoo/starburst/README.md

 ![Starburst Board](starburst_board.jpg)

-Here are all the possible solutions:
+Here are all the possible solutions as calculated by the program:

 * 1, 5, 2, 7, 4, 6, 3, 8
 * 1, 5, 2, 7, 4, 8, 3, 6